aufgfua/CRM-Backend-AM/README.md

 The server will answer with the same previous format, with a new access_token (and a new refresh_token too).
 That way, the user will only be logged out after 15 days of non-use.

-Again, after having the token, all requests can be tested and visually understood through `http://localhost:8080/swagger-ui/index.html`
+Again, after having the token, all requests can be tested and visually understood through `http://localhost:8080/swagger-ui/index.html`.
 If preferred, a JSON with the available paths can be get through `http://localhost:8080/api-docs/`

 ## 📫 Contributing to the project

-To contribute to the CRM API project, follow these steps
+To contribute to the CRM API project, follow these steps:

 1. Hire me.